"

 A sincere thank-you builds goodwill and reinforces positive connections.

-Step 3: Reinforce Your Fit Clearly and Concisely
+Step 3: Reinforce Your Fit Concisely

-Briefly reiterate your interest in the role and clearly reinforce exactly why you’re a strong candidate.
+Briefly reiterate your interest in the role and reinforce exactly why you’re a strong candidate.
 Highlight a key point from your conversation or restate a specific skill or experience directly aligned with their needs.

 Example: